 I believe elite stroking is within every athlete’s grasp, but too many athletes are missing out on their potential for lack of guidance on the details.
 They’re “making a catch,” but they’re doing it too late, too wide, or with improper hand speed.
 In the following pages, I will unpeel the deepest layers of the stroke and hone in the checklist that is required for making a great catch, as well as other phases of the stroke.

-Those who have read the original edition of this book will recall that its theme centered on organizing the massive amount of information relating to swim technique and then lasering focus on the few vital elements of the stroke.
+Those who have read the original edition of this book will recall that its theme centered on organizing the massive amount of information relating to swim technique and then focusing intently on the few vital elements of the stroke.
 That remains the theme in this new edition.
 The propulsive phases of the stroke are still where I contend we must place the majority of our focus.
-However, in this edition I have defined how to navigate those phases in more detail, so that athletes do not miss a critical element that can make the difference in performance.
+However, in this edition I have defined how to navigate those phases in more detail, so that athletes don’t miss a critical element that can make the di erence in performance.

 Feel for the water is an area I’ve examined closely for several years.
-The generally accepted truth about it in our sport is that an athlete either “has it” or doesn’t.
+The generally accepted truth is that an athlete either “has it” or doesn’t.
 I have never bought into that mindset.
-Working with hundreds of athletes over the years has led me to see that this vital element is teachable, not simply a gift to the lucky few.
+Working with hundreds of athletes over the years has led me to see that this vital element is teachable, not simply a gift of the lucky few.
 Feel is closely related to hand speed change throughout the stroke cycle.
-Not hand speed; Hand speed change.
+Not hand speed; hand speed change.
 In this edition, I teach the finer points of acceleration, namely the unique movements at the beginning of the propulsive stroke cycle that affect hand speed (hint: they do not entail a passive “gliding” motion).
-Once swimmers learn the details behind these movements, they will understand and “feel” the secret ingredient to elite propulsion.
+Once swimmers learn the details behind these movements, they will understand and “feel” the secret ingredient to achieve elite propulsion.